-That said, it sure seems like more often than not, RV manufacturers aim to please their shareholders over their customers.
+That said, it sure seems like RV manufacturers aim to please their shareholders over their customers.

-They will do everything possible to make the most profit.
+They do everything possible to make the most profit.

-This means you, the consumer, are on the bottom of their 'let's make them happy' list.
+This means you, the consumer, are at the bottom of their 'let's make them happy' list.

-If you start looking at most RVs, it becomes readily apparent that one of the first places poor quality RV manufacturers will cut corners is on the materials they use to build the rigs.
+If you look at most RVs, it's quickly apparent that one of the first places inferior quality RV manufacturers cut corners is on the materials they use to build the rigs.

 Peer into the exterior storage compartments.

-If an RV manufacturer is willing to put junk material right out in the open where you can see it, image the 'quality' materials they are using in the places you cannot see or aren't looking.
+If an RV manufacturer uses junk material right out in the open, image the 'quality' materials they are using in the places you cannot see or aren't looking.

 Are All Appliances Created Equal?

-When it comes to appliances and many fixtures in an RV, there are very few suppliers that a manufacturer can choose from.
+When it comes to appliances and fixtures in an RV, there are very few suppliers a manufacturer can use.

-Stoves, water heaters, furnaces, and air conditioners are examples of what goes in most every RV.
+Stoves, water heaters, furnaces, and air conditioners are examples of what goes in almost every RV.

 Even so, there are just two or three suppliers of these components that all manufacturers buy from.